cinnomonroll/cinnomonroll.github.io/_posts/2025-03-24-first-post.md

 > Note: After making changes to **`_config.yml`** you need to restart the local server for it to take effect:
 > ```
-> bundle exec jekyll serve
+> bundle exec jekyll s
 > ```

 ✔ **Uploading an Avatar**